jpype-project/jpype/doc/userguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This method tries to automatically obtain the path to a Java runtime
 installation.
-This path is needed as argument for startupJVM method and should
+This path is needed as argument for startJVM method and should
 be used in favour of hardcoded paths to make your scripts more portable.
 There are several methods under the hood to search for a JVM.
 If none
 of them succeeds, the method will raise a JVMNotFoundException.